 |ext||File extension to use in renaming output files||No|

-|includes||comma- or space-separated list of patterns of files that must be included.||No; defaults to all (
+|includes||Comma- or space-separated list of patterns of files that must be included.||No; defaults to all (

-|includesfile||the name of a file.
+|includesfile||Name of a file.
 Each line of this file is taken to be an include pattern||No|

-|excludes||comma- or space-separated list of patterns of files that must be excluded.||No; defaults to default excludes or none if defaultexcludes is
+|excludes||Comma- or space-separated list of patterns of files that must be excluded.||No; defaults to default excludes or none if defaultexcludes is

-|excludesfile||the name of a file.
+|excludesfile||Name of a file.
 Each line of this file is taken to be an exclude pattern||No|

-You can specify additional command line arguments for the converter
+You can specify additional command line arguments for the converter with

 <arg> elements.
-These elements are
+These elements are specified

 like Command-line Arguments but have an additional attribute that

 can be used to enable arguments only if a given converter implementation will be used.

-|value||See Command-line Arguments.||Exactly one of these.|
+|value||See Command-line Arguments.||Exactly one of these|

 |implementation||Only pass the specified argument if the chosen converter implementation matches the value of this attribute.
 Legal values are the same as those in the above list of valid compilers.)||No|

-A PATH like structure holding the classpath to use when loading the converter implementation if a custom class has been specified.
+A path-like structure holding the classpath to use when loading the converter implementation if a custom class has been specified.
 Doesn't have any effect when using one of the built-in converters.

 If a defined type implements the